-This article about whether celiac disease runs in families is not to be used as a substitute for medical advice and contains affiliate links.
+This article answers the question, Is Celiac Disease Genetic, and discusses whether celiac disease runs in families is not to be used as a substitute for medical advice and contains affiliate links.
 Please read my disclaimers and disclosures here.

 When someone with celiac disease eats gluten, their immune system gets confused and launches an attack on the healthy tissue surrounding the small intestine, leading to a variety of unpleasant, life-threatening symptoms.